Homemade Hot Smoked Salmon spiced with the flavors of fall!

 As incredible as the visual stuff was on this trip, the most memorable thing for me ended up being able to witness the true passion from the men and women who pull these amazing fish from the water throughout the season.
 We ate side by side with them, we drank beers with them, we sailed on their boats and listened to the stories they told.
 I didn’t see any moments of regret for choosing such a hard career or animosity between them.
 They all sail from the same harbor with the same goals, but they act like one huge family helping each other when needed.
 They invited us into their lives and we were made to feel really welcome.

 So what makes Copper River Salmon so special?
 Its life begins far upstream where they’re born in fresh water from eggs buried in gravel.
-The young fish head for the ocean where they live for a few years before beginning a long journey back up stream from the ocean, trying to get back to the exact place they were born.
-The strength and stamina this journey takes makes for a meaty and tasty fish because of the fat they store to compete the 300-mile journey.
+The young fish head for the ocean where they live for a few years before beginning a long journey back upstream from the ocean, trying to get back to the exact place they were born.
+The strength and stamina this journey takes make for a meaty and tasty fish because of the fat they store to complete the 300-mile journey.

 Once the fish find their original spot, the body color will change to a deep patchy red.
 All they have left to do now is breed and lay eggs.
 After the eggs have been buried, the fish will start to break down, filling the rivers with super-healthy nutrients which other river life and the life of the newborn salmon will depend upon for the beginning of their own ocean journey to complete the cycle.